 This includes but is not limited to speculation and misinformation on the causes of aircraft accidents, or the efficacy of a given State’s operational oversight.

-Members of the public with serious concerns in this regard should raise them directly with the relevant State authorities concerned.
-ICAO offers a directory for this purpose here.
+Members of the public with serious concerns in this regard should raise them directly with the relevant airline operators or State authorities concerned.
+ICAO offers a directory of State authorities here.

 Questions and comments of a technical nature